 Once you accept your space in the program, you will not be able to get a refund if you withdraw.
-If a child has to miss program days due to illness, the child will not be permitted to attend the program and no refunds will be issued.
+If a child has to miss program days due to illness, illness of a family member, or contact with someone who had COVID or COVID symptoms, the child will not be permitted to attend the program and no refunds will be issued.
 See our complete tuition and refund policies for up to date information.